PraneshS22BEE0237/Verilog_Projects/Johnson_counter/README.md

 | 7           | 1  | 0  | 0  | 0  | 8       |
 | 8           | 0  | 0  | 0  | 0  | 0       |

-**Note:** The sequence repeats every 8 clock cycles, providing **8 unique states** instead of 16 states that a normal 4-bit counter would have.
+**Note:** The sequence repeats every 8 clock cycles, providing **8 unique states** instead of 16 states that a normal 4-bit counter would have

 ## State Transition Diagram